 A level 1 survey is known as a condition report.
 As it says, this looks at the property’s condition, including any risks, potential legal issues, and urgent defects.
-This is the most basic level of survey and costs between £400-£950.
+This is the most basic level of survey and starts from £300.

 The Homebuyers Report is a level 2 survey.
 This will include more detail in the report.
 It includes all the features of a level 1 report, as well as highlighting any defects that might affect the property.
 Furthermore, it includes advice on repairs and maintenance.
 There are two options with the homebuyers report.
 You can choose to get the survey done on its own.
 Or you could choose the homebuyers report with a valuation.
 This includes the report and a valuation of the property.

 A homebuyers report or level 2 survey, is suitable for standard properties in a reasonable condition.
-It costs between £450-£1,000.
+A Homebuyers report starts from £400.

 Level 3 is the comprehensive building survey.
 Essentially, this is an in-depth look at the property’s condition with advice on defects, repairs, and how to maintain the property.
 A level 3 survey is suitable for older properties, unusual homes, renovation projects, and properties in a poor condition.
 As such it is the more expensive and comprehensive option and starting cost are from approx £450 depending on the size of the property.

 With 3 options, you can choose which type of survey to use.
 The most basic survey, a level 1, is suitable for standard properties and relatively new homes in a good condition.